-In accordance with Public Law 101-226, "Drug Free Schools and Communities Act Amendment of 1989," as well as VCCCD Board Policy BP3550 and Administrative Policy AP3550, the Ventura County Community College District prohibits the unlawful possession, use or distribution of controlled substances and alcohol by students, faculty or staff on the premises of any of the colleges, the District Administration Center, or at any VCCCD sponsored or sanctioned event.
+In accordance with Public Law 101-226, "Drug Free Schools and Communities Act Amendment of 1989," as well as VCCCD Board Policy BP3550 and Administrative Policy AP3550, the Ventura County Community College District prohibits the unlawful possession, use or distribution of controlled substances, marijuana or alcohol by students, faculty or staff on the premises of any of the colleges, the District Administration Center, or at any VCCCD sponsored or sanctioned event.
 Such laws are strictly enforced and any student or employee in violation of this policy is subject to disciplinary action, up to and including expulsion from the college or termination from employment for violations of District policy.
+Regardless of whether a person has a medical marijuana card, it is still a violation of District policy to have, smoke, or be under the influence of marijuana, and persons violating this policy will be subject to arrest, fines, and suspension or expulsion from the college.